99sono/install_guides/heic_to_jpeg/README.md

 Before you begin, ensure you have:

-*   **WSL2 (Ubuntu):**  Follow the official Microsoft documentation to set up WSL2.
+*   **WSL2 (Ubuntu):** Follow the [official Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install) to set up WSL2.
-*   **Required Packages:** Install the following packages in your Ubuntu WSL2 terminal:

-    ```bash
-    sudo apt update
-    sudo apt install libheif-examples imagemagick
-    ```

 ## Installation Steps

-For a detailed breakdown of the installation process, refer to the `heic_to_jpeg/installation_steps.md` file.
-This document provides a step-by-step guide to setting up the necessary tools.
+For a detailed breakdown of the installation process, refer to the [installation steps](./installation_steps.md) file.

 ## Troubleshooting

-If you encounter any issues during the conversion process, consult the `heic_to_jpeg/troubleshooting.md` file for common problems and their solutions.
+If you encounter any issues during the conversion process, consult the [troubleshooting guide](./troubleshooting.md) for common problems and their solutions.

-## Further Reading

-*   `heic_to_jpeg/installation_steps.md`: Detailed installation instructions.
-*   `heic_to_jpeg/troubleshooting.md`:  Solutions to common problems.